 A little about my practice:

-I am a fully qualified and insured counselling therapist with a special interest in working with those wishing to explore issues relating to their gender and/or sexuality.
+I am a fully qualified and insured therapist with particular specialism in supporting families of those struggling with addictions, or with individuals wishing to explore issues relating to gender and/or sexuality.

 Before opening my own practice in 2010, I worked in a variety of settings including within the NHS and voluntary sector.

-In my last employment I managed a clinical team at a residential treatment facility specialising in the treatment of addictions, eating disorders, and/or dual diagnosis.
+In my last employment I managed a team of counsellors and psychotherapists at a residential treatment facility specialising in the treatment of addictions, eating disorders, and/or dual diagnosis.

 My expertise and experience enable me to work creatively with my clients.
 Whilst my approach is informed by the training I have received and the experience I have gained, therapy is best viewed as a dynamic collaboration that meets your changing needs.